 Dr Ann Dowker – Department of Experimental Psychology, Oxford University

-Mary Edgar – Kindergarten Teacher (Aust), Senco in two maintained nursery schools.
+Mary Edgar – retired Kindergarten Teacher (Aust) and nursery schools SENCO.

 Prof. Emily Farran – Professor of Cognitive Development, University of Surrey